andrevidela/Research-report/Thesis/index.md

 An astute reader might notice that this implementation has multiple shortcomings:

-- The unique tag isn’t removed from `DataCon` once they leave the let scope.
-Allowing the mutating mechanist to trigger on values that have been shared.
+- The unique tag isn’t removed from `DataCon` once they leave the let scope, allowing the mutating mechanism to trigger on values that have been shared.
 - The `%mutating` flag does not emit compile errors when used on functions called with non-unique variables.
 - The `%mutating` flag does not emit compile errors when used on non-linear functions or when the optimisation does not run.
 - The optimisation is incompatible with “newtype-optimisation” which removes needless pattern matching and constructing of values when they have a single constructor and a single argument.

 Thankfully, most of those limitations are a matter of user ergonomics and not program performance.
-Which means we are now ready to benchmark linear programs!
+This means we are now ready to benchmark linear programs!

 ## Methodology

-In order to test the effectiveness of this optimisation I ran a series of benchmarks using a modified version of the Idris2 compiler.
+In order to test the effectiveness of this optimisation, I ran a series of benchmarks using a modified version of the Idris2 compiler.
 The changes are summarised in section \ref{subsec:implementing-optimisation}.
 This section presents the methodology employed to measure the effectiveness of the optimisation.

 First I am going to talk about the core assumptions necessary to measure performance.
 Then I will present 3 benchmark programs that will help verify or contradict our assumption about performance.
 Finally, I will present the tools used to run the benchmarks and the conditions in which they were run.